JoergHolz/LocalAdmin/README.md

 ####Advanced Example
-Lets take the above example an say we want to have a extra group listed in LocalAdmin which contains all project having a document folder in it:
+Lets take the above example an say we want to have an extra group listed in LocalAdmin which contains all projects having a document folder inside:

 ```
 $config["project_group"][0] = [